-Despite its not-so-appealing reputation among non-residents, Tawi-tawi Island is still considered an exceptional islandhopping destination.
-Located in the Sulu Archipelago, the island features pristine beaches, unexplored dive sites, and natural tourist attractions that have remained untouched by commercialization.
+Despite its not-so-appealing reputation among non-residents, Tawi-tawi Island is still considered an exceptional island-hopping destination.
+Located in the Sulu Archipelago, the island features pristine beaches, unexplored dive sites, and natural tourist attractions untouched by commercialization.

 The island offers a myriad of activities for people looking for something fresh and new.
 You can dive and check out the wrecks of Japanese World War 2 warplanes, explore Bolobok Cave, or trek Bud Bongao.
 Visiting the neighboring islands of Papahag, Laa, and Bilata is another option.
-There are also a number of sandbars and virgin island beaches in the area including Panampangan Island and Pasegan Guimba.
+There are also some sandbars and virgin island beaches, including Panampangan Island and Pasegan Guimba.

 Limestone formations and white-sand beaches are a staple in the Caramoan Islands.

 Fifth on the list is the Caramoan Islands.
 It remained relatively unknown until it became the hit reality television show “Survivor” venue.
 Located on the far coast of Camarines Sur, the islands are blessed with white-sand beaches and crystal-clear waters.
 In addition, some islands feature caves, lagoons, and limestone cliffs.